ds4se/chapters/mdipenta/mdipenta-quant-qual.md

 * **Software repositories contain noisy data:** this includes misclassification of artifacts, *e.g.,*  issue reports classified as bug fixes when they are related to new features, or tangled changes in versioning systems (*i.e.,* multiple changes having different purpose committed together).

 Last but not least, a manual analysis of developers' written discussions might be subject to a misleading interpretation when performed by outsiders.
-This is why software repository data needs to be complemented with information obtained by interviewing developers.
+Therefore, every time one does not have sufficient elements to provide answers to research questions or explanation to given phenomena based solely on the manual or automated analysis of data from software repositories, the latter needs to be complemented with information obtained by interviewing/surveying developers.

 ### Source 2: Interviewing/surveying developers...